Radio emission from beyond the light cylinder in millisecond pulsars: Discussion

 Finally, Table~\ref{tab:CLUM} lists the pulsars with contiguous profiles that do not have gamma-ray emission, but are above the nominal Fermi threshold for detection.
 It is our premise that the majority of these pulsars have unfavourable viewing geometries for LC emission to be observed (i.e. red region of Figure~\ref{fig:az}).

 Inspecting the $\alpha$-$\zeta$ distribution in Figure~\ref{fig:az} is intriguing.
-The vast majority of sources in Table~\ref{tab:LC} (the blue symbols) fall within the region where both PC and LC emissions are expected to be detected (the blue shaded region).
+The vast majority of sources in Table~\ref{tab:LC} (the blue symbols) fall within the region where both PC and LC emissions are expected to be detected (the blue shaded region I).
 Similarly, sources from Table~\ref{tab:CLUM} (red symbols) appear to have unfortunate viewing geometry, meaning they do not show gamma-ray emission despite being sufficiently energetic and nearby.
-We infer that these pulsars have mostly aligned geometries.
+We expect them in the red shaded region II and infer that these pulsars have mostly aligned geometries.
 The position of sources with unclear classification (Table~\ref{tab:NOLC}, green symbols) in Figure~\ref{fig:az} may imply that some of them have LC components.
 Finally, the sources listed in Table~\ref{tab:DNO} (orange symbols) should have been detected in gamma rays, assuming that the detected disjoint components originate from close to the LC.
-The majority of these sources are indeed located in the blue region.
-More sensitive radio observations of the remaining sources may reveal contiguous profiles without disjoint components.
+The majority of these sources are indeed located in the blue region I. More sensitive radio observations of the remaining sources may reveal contiguous profiles without disjoint components.

-We also emphasize the paucity of sources in the green and yellow regions of Figure~\ref{fig:az}.
+We also emphasize the paucity of sources in the green (III) and yellow (IV) regions of Figure~\ref{fig:az}.
 We expect the sources from Table \ref{tab:ONLY} to be located in the green region, where only LC emission is expected.
 However, as we do not have reliable geometry information based on the radio observations, we cannot plot these sources.
 The fact that no other source falls into the green region and only one in the yellow region, where no emission is expected to be detected, strongly supports our findings.
 The one source that falls into the yellow region is PSR J0509$+$0856, albeit with large error bars.
 These are the results from the very unusual, very flat PA swing that shows some unexplained wiggles as discussed in Section~\ref{dis0509}.

+We also compare the frequency with which we observe flat PA swings in components that we identify as possibly originating from the LC.
+For the pulsars listed in Tables A1 and A2, the percentages of flat and non-flat PAs, and of cases where this cannot be reliably determined, are as follows A1: (67\%/ 0\% / 33\%) and A2: (56\%/ 8\% / 36\%), whereas for A5: (35\%/ 48\% / 27\%), respectively.
+In other words, although misclassifications and additional magnetospheric propagation effects cannot be ruled out entirely, flat PAs are much more likely to be found in LC components.